Antoine de Chabannes: Service to Charles VII

 In 1449, he was with the king in the reconquest of Normandy, and in 1451 fought in Guyenne where he reconquered from the English the Château de Blanquefort near Bordeaux, nominally part of Marguerite de Nanteuil's dowry but out of her family's hands for 160 years.
 That castle was retaken by England later in 1451, and reconquered again by Chabannes in 1453.
 Charles VII confirmed his ownership of it in 1455 but Louis XI took it back in 1466.

 Also in 1451, Antoine de Chabannes was appointed to chair the committee that investigated and led to the downfall of Jacques Coeur.
 He promptly appropriated a number of Coeur's properties including his recently acquired lordship of Puisaye.
 Charles VII's decision of 29 May 1453 specifically granted him: "(1) the lands, castles and lordships of Saint-Fargeau, of Lavau, of La Couldre, of Perreuse, of Champignelles, of Mézilles, or Villeneuve-les-Genêts and their dependencies; (2) the lands of Saint-Maurice-sur-Aveyron, Melleroy, La Frenaie, Fontenelles, and their dependencies; (3) the Barony of Toucy with its belongings and dependencies."
 Between 1453 and 1455 he further secured ownership of the Puisaye domains by purchasing them in auction.

 In October 1453, he received the command of soldiers of his brother Jacques, who had died from his wounds at the Battle of Castillon.
 He then led a campaign in 1454 against John V, Count of Armagnac on the king's behalf, jointly with Jean Bureau, for which he was awarded a number of lands in Rouergue and Languedoc including the lordship of Sévérac.
 In 1455-56 he was sent to Lyon, Savoy and the Dauphiné to put an end to the Dauphin Louis's machinations, prompting the latter's flight to the court of Burgundy.
-In 1458, he and Jean d'Aulon jointly led a successful embassy to Duke Louis of Savoy and Duke Philip the Good of Burgundy to avert war between France and them both. in 1461, he stayed with Charles VII at the Château de Mehun-sur-Yèvre until the king's death on July 22.
+In 1458, he and Jean d'Aulon jointly led a successful embassy to Louis, Duke of Savoy and Philip the Good, Duke of Burgundy to avert war between France and them both. in 1461, he stayed with Charles VII at the Château de Mehun-sur-Yèvre until the king's death on July 22.